drivendataorg/wheres-whale-do/README.md

 ## What's in this Repository

-This repository contains `training` and `inference` code from winning competitors in the [Where's Whale-do?](https://www.drivendata.org/competitions/96/beluga-whales/page/478/) challenge.
+This repository contains `training` and `inference` code from winning competitors in the [Where's Whale-do?](https://www.drivendata.org/competitions/96/beluga-whales/) challenge.
+Code for all winning solutions are open source under the MIT License.
 Inference was performed in the execution runtime, which is specified [runtime repository](https://github.com/drivendataorg/boem-belugas-runtime).
 Training of models is generally done using participant's own resources.

 Additional solution documentation can be found in the `reports` folder inside the directory for each submission.